 Emmett hasn't read a book, taken a test, or turned in any homework since he arrived at La Salle Prep at the start of the school year.

-He actually slept through a lot of classes, sacked out on the floor and snoring as if he didn’t care who noticed.
+He actually slept through a lot of classes, sacked out on the floor.

 Emmett’s high school and college experiences are part of his own education, As a puppy training to be a service dog, he needs to learn how to stay calm and collected in a variety of situations, such as navigating crowded corridors or sitting on a cold classroom floor.